 In addition to the above, Medicaid also pays inpatient and outpatient supplemental payments for hospital services to hospitals owned or controlled by the University of North Carolina Health Care System, including the Hospitals.
 The total amount of payments to all of the eligible hospitals is the difference between what Medicare would pay for the services rendered to Medicaid patients and what Medicaid otherwise pays.
 These payments are called upper payment limit (UPL) payments.
 The Hospitals also receives disproportionate share hospital (DSH) payments, which are special payments for hospitals which serve a disproportionate share of low income patients.
 The Hospitals has historically been eligible to receive "Basic" DSH payments.
 Hospitals owned or controlled by the University of North Carolina Health Care System, including the Hospitals, are eligible to receive UNC DSH payments up to the unreimbursed cost of serving uninsured patients.
-The University of North Carolina Health Care System is responsible for providing the nonfederal share of the UPL payments and UNC DSH payments and is also responsible for ensuring the State receives an amount equal to the federal share of the cost of providing care to uninsured patients at the Hospitals (\$54,092,909 for federal fiscal year 2013).
-These costs are allocated among all University of North Carolina Health Care System hospitals.
+The University of North Carolina Health Care System is responsible for providing the nonfederal share of the UPL payments.
+The Hospitals is also responsible for ensuring the State receives an amount equal to what was paid to the Hospitals for uncompensated care costs (\$65,652,106).
 The UPL Plan was effective on October 1, 2010.

-The UPL payments of \$96,895,142 for federal fiscal year 2012 were received in January 2013 of which \$24,223,786 was related to the Hospitals' 2013 fiscal year.
-A net amount of \$71,173,027 was estimated to be due for the applicable 3 quarters of federal fiscal year 2013 and is included in the 2013 revenues.
+The UPL payments of \$97,353,316 for federal fiscal year 2013 were received in September 2013 of which \$25,950,710 was related to the Hospitals' 2014 fiscal year.
+A net amount of \$71,173,027 was estimated to be due for the applicable 3 quarters of federal fiscal year 2014 and is included in the 2014 revenues.